Skip to content

 Azure Services

-Certificates live in Key Vault, so any Azure service that consumes a Key Vault certificate or an imported PFX can use them, including:
+Certificates live in Key Vault, so Azure services that consume a Key Vault certificate or an imported PFX can use them, including:

-• Azure App Service, Azure Functions, and Azure Web App for Containers.
+• Azure App Service, Azure Functions, and Web App for Containers.

 • Azure Container Apps, including environments with a custom DNS suffix.